Boumety/module/README.md

 ### Bar ➖

 Quickly create simple and fully customizable bar for your game.
-It can be use for example for a health bar.
+It can be used for example for a health bar.

 ![Bar.png](https://raw.githubusercontent.com/Boumety/module/main/bar/img/Bar.png)